High-dimensional Statistical Inference and Variable Selection Using Sufficient Dimension Association: Acknowledgment

 \section{Acknowledgment}

+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (\url{http://adni.loni.usc.edu}).
 As such, the investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in analysis or writing of this report.
 A complete listing of ADNI investigators can be found at: \url{http://adni.loni.usc.edu/wp-content/uploads/how_to_apply/ADNI_Acknowledgement_List.pdf}